Hakeemmidan/blog/content/posts/terminal-search/index.md

 Do you ever *NOT* feel like re-writing a command that you wrote some N commands ago?
 I do!

-Arrowing up and focusing until you reach what you want can be annoying for a lazy programmer.
+Arrowing up and focusing until you reach what you want can be annoying for an efficient programmer.
 Although it usually only takes a couple of seconds, it still adds up.
 Plus, you don't want to waste your brainpower on such a task (unless you like doing it).

 One of the best pieces of advice I heard when I first started programming is:
 >> Always improve/automate tasks that you know you're going to continuously repeat in the future